Skip to content

 Rule

-W1 and W2 are timed chances to cash out part of your run.
+W1 and W2 are timed chances to secure part of your run.

 What you do